Kradyz/LemmyPlantIDBot/README.md

 This implementation uses cURL to achieve the same effect.

-For automation, a cron job is used to run this python script every few seconds.
+For automation, a cron job is used to run this python script every minute.

 # Deployment